fastly/terraform-provider-fastly/docs/resources/service_compute.md

 Optional:

-- `content` (String) The contents of the Wasm deployment package as a base64 encoded string (e.g. could be provided using an input variable or via external data source output variable).
+- `content` (String, Sensitive) The contents of the Wasm deployment package as a base64 encoded string (e.g. could be provided using an input variable or via external data source output variable).
 Conflicts with `filename`.
 Exactly one of these two arguments must be specified
 - `filename` (String) The path to the Wasm deployment package within your local filesystem.
 Conflicts with `content`.
 Exactly one of these two arguments must be specified
 - `source_code_hash` (String) Used to trigger updates.
 Must be set to a SHA512 hash of all files (in sorted order) within the package.
 The usual way to set this is using the fastly_package_hash data source.